Market overview: Harbingers of the Trump administration

 Source: SIX, MSCI

-Last month, price/earnings ratios (P/E ratios) rose only in the US, while they fell significantly in both Switzerland and in emerging markets.
-This is likely mainly due to the differing performance of the equity markets.
-Share prices in the US have risen significantly, while they have fallen appreciably in Switzerland and emerging markets, especially China.
+This month again, price/earnings ratios (P/E ratios) rose only in the US, while they fell in both Switzerland and in emerging markets.
+This is likely primarily due to the differing performance of the equity markets.
+Share prices rose sharply in the USA, while they continued to fall in Switzerland and in emerging markets.

 Indexed performance of Swiss real estate funds